Quantum K-theory of Quiver Varieties and Many-Body Systems: Introduction

 In Section \ref{Subsec:COandDE} we restrict ourselves to the subclass of Nakajima varieties, such that the set of fixed points under the action of equivariant torus is finite, which includes (partial) flag varieties.
 Using that in the end of Section \ref{Sec:QuantumK} we derive, by generalizing the results of \cite{Pushkar:2016qvw}, the explicit formula for the eigenvalues of multiplication operators on quantum tautological classes via the asymptotics of vertex functions, when equivariant parameter on a base curve is close to identity.

-Since Section \ref{Sec:QuantumKPartialFlags} we restrict ourselves to our main example, namely the (partial) flag varieties, which form a subclass of Nakajima varieties for quivers of type $A_n$.
-In this case one can identify the localized K-theory of all possible partial flag varieties for given $n$ with the Hilbert space of XXZ $sl(n)$ model.
+From \Secref{Sec:QuantumKPartialFlags} onwards we restrict ourselves to our main example the cotangent bundles to (partial) flag varieties, which form a subclass of Nakajima varieties for quivers of type $A_n$.
+In this case one can identify the localized K-theory of all possible cotangent bundles to partial flag varieties for given $n$ with the Hilbert space of XXZ $sl(n)$ model.
 We explicitly compute the vertex functions in Subsection \ref{Subsec:BareVertex}, so that in Subsection \ref{Subsec:BEandBO} we arrive to our first important theorem, which in short can be restated as follows (for explicit formulas, see Theorem \ref{betheth}):\\

 {\bf Theorem 1a.} {\it The eigenvalues of the operators of multiplication by quantum tautological classes are the symmetric functions of Bethe roots, the solutions of Bethe ansatz equations for $sl(n)$ XXZ spin chain.}\\